Watertown in Codington County, South Dakota — The American Midwest (Upper Plains)

 11 East Kemp Avenue

-Topics.
+Topics and series.
 This historical marker is listed in this topic list: Notable Buildings.
+In addition, it is included in the National Register of Historic Places (NRHP) series list.
 A significant historical year for this entry is 1892.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Maurice Hockman (a few steps from this marker); Retail Building (within shouting distance of this marker); a different marker also named Retail Building (within shouting distance of this marker); Commercial Historic District (within shouting distance of this marker); M.D.
-Alexander's Furniture Store (within shouting distance of this marker); First National Bank (within shouting distance of this marker); McCarthy Building (about 300 feet away, measured in a direct line); Paris Store (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: Maurice Hockman (a few steps from this marker); Retail Building (within shouting distance of this marker); a different marker also named Retail Building (within shouting distance of this marker); a different marker also named Retail Building (within shouting distance of this marker); Kennedy and Gayman Restaurant or Bakery (within shouting distance of this marker); Commercial Historic District (within shouting distance of this marker); Milk Depot (within shouting distance of this marker); Tin Shop (within shouting distance of this marker).
 Touch for a list and map of all markers in Watertown.

 Regarding Mercer Block.
 Contributing property, Watertown Commercial Historic District, National Register of Historic Places #89000834.